 So if you’re hurting, but still working full time?
 SSA likely won’t bite.
 But if your condition truly wrecks your ability to hold any job, not just your old one, but any consistent employment, then you might have a claim.

-Kentucky sees no shortage of qualifying conditions.
+Kentucky sees no shortage of qualifying medical conditions for SSDI disability benefits.
 Some of the most common SSDI claims in the state stem from:

 SSA uses something called the Blue Book, an internal catalog of conditions, to evaluate claims.
 If your diagnosis matches what’s listed there, and the severity aligns, you may qualify based on medical criteria alone.